Simplex algorithm: Entering variable selection

-By changing the entering variable choice rule so that it selects a column where the entry in the objective row is negative, the algorithm is changed so that it finds the minimum of the objective function rather than the maximum.

 Leaving variable selection

 Once the pivot column has been selected, the choice of pivot row is largely determined by the requirement that the resulting solution be feasible.
-First, only positive entries in the pivot column are considered since this guarantees that the value of the entering variable will be nonnegative.
+First, only positive entries in the pivot column are considered, since only these lead to limits on the value of the entering variable.
 If there are no positive entries in the pivot column then the entering variable can take any non-negative value with the solution remaining feasible.
-In this case the objective function is unbounded below and there is no minimum.
+In this case the objective function is unbounded above and there is no maximum.